Winning the Rental Market: Strategies for Converting Renters into Homebuyers

 What is the minimum viable cadence if my budget is tight?

 Commit to one weekly habit and one biweekly habit.
-Weekly, post one renter education piece and send five short personal check-ins.
+Weekly, publish one renter education piece and send five short personal check-ins.
 Every other week, send one email that answers a single question, such as down payment options or timing a move.
 If you cannot do those two moves, cut everything else until you can hold them.

 How big should my target audience or farm be?